nmshd/documentation/_docs_integrate/migration-from-v6-to-v7.md

 ### TypeScript SDK Changes

 With every version of the Connector, we ship a matching [TypeScript SDK]({% link _docs_integrate/access-the-connector.md %}#accessing-the-connector-by-software-development-kits-sdk).
 With version 7 of the SDK, the deprecated field `apiKey` was removed.
-To access the Connector using an api key, you can configure the SDK now as follows:
+To access the Connector using an API key, you can configure the SDK now as follows:

 ```typescript
 import { ApiKeyAuthenticator, ConnectorClient } from "@nmshd/connector-sdk";